[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 4-3-2000 by Ord. No. 7-00. Amendments noted where applicable.]

 [Amended 6-5-2000 by Ord.
 No. 20-00]

-Any owner who has refused entry to the Health Officer, the Fire Prevention Officer and/or the Code Enforcement Officer and who is convicted or pleads guilty to an ordinance violation discovered or prosecuted as a result of the town's officer obtaining a search warrant to inspect (not simply to permit access without a warrant), shall be subject to a fine which fine shall equal the cost incurred by the town to obtain a search warrant as a result of the owner's refusal to permit access.
+Any owner who has refused entry to the Health Officer, the Fire Prevention Officer and/or the Code Enforcement Officer and who is convicted of or pleads guilty to an ordinance violation discovered or prosecuted as a result of the Town's officer obtaining a search warrant to inspect (not simply to permit access without a warrant), shall be subject to a fine which fine shall equal the cost incurred by the Town to obtain a search warrant as a result of the owner's refusal to permit access.